kholsman/Tipping-Points/README.md

 ### Step 2: Bootstrap for error

-We measured uncertainty surrounding each tmp_gam by using a naive bootstrap with random sampling and replacement.
-For each indicator–pressure combination, bootstrap replicates were selected from the raw data and each was fitted with a tmp_gam.
+We now measure uncertainty surrounding each GAM by using a naive bootstrap with random sampling and replacement.
+For each indicator–pressure combination, bootstrap replicates were selected from the raw data and each was fitted with a GAM.

-For pressure–state relationships identified as nonlinear, we defined the location of the threshold as the inflection point, that is, the value of the pressure where the second derivative changed sign (Fewster et al. 2000, Bestelmeyer et al. 2011, Samhouri et al. 2012, Large et al. 2013).
-For these analyses, we calculated the 95% CI of the smoothing function itself, along with its second derivative, via bootstrapping of the residuals in order to allow for autocorrelation.
+For pressure–state relationships identified as nonlinear, we define the location of the threshold as the inflection point, that is, the value of the pressure where the second derivative changed sign (Large et al. 2013).
+For these analyses, we calculated the 95% CI of the smoothing function itself, along with its second derivative, via bootstrapping of the residuals.

 ``` r
   # pre-allocate 'NA' Matrix